DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 }
 ```

-Then the two previous examples read a lot better, assuming you know what 'bind' is, and you know the operator:
+Then the two previous examples read a lot better, assuming you know what 'bind' is, and you know how to interpret the operator:
 ```swift
 // Outputs "Number is small: 2"
 2 >>- toEvenNumber >>- toValidString